What movie is 7 hours long?

 A: Yes, the film is set to have a limited theatrical release, allowing audiences to fully immerse themselves in its grandeur on the big screen.
 Additionally, it will be available for streaming on select platforms for those who prefer to enjoy it from the comfort of their homes.

 “The Odyssey of Time” has undoubtedly pushed the boundaries of traditional filmmaking, offering an unparalleled cinematic experience.
 With its seven-hour runtime, this extraordinary movie invites viewers to embark on an unforgettable journey through time and space.
-Prepare to be captivated this monumental masterpiece that will leave an indelible mark on the world of cinema.
+Prepare to be captivated its sheer brilliance and immerse yourself in a world where time knows no bounds.